peasantbird/tp/docs/UserGuide.md

 ### Listing all buyers and sellers: `list`

-Lists all buyers and sellers that the user has added.
-Clears filters and reloads the data file to check for changes.
+Makes the lists display all buyers and sellers that you have added.
+Also updates the lists in the app if you modify the data file directly.

 Format: `list`